tttmmmyyyy/fixlang/Document.md

 - If return type is `void`, put `()` before the function name.

 Note that calling C function may break Fix's features such as immutability or memory safety.
 Use this feature carefully.

+# Tips

+## How to debug Fix program

+Running `fix build` with `-g` option generates executable binary with DWARF debugging information.
+Then you can debug the binary by lldb, gdb or other GUI debuggers such as [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).

+In VSCode, you cannot put a breakpoint in *.fix files by default.
+As a workaround, open "Preferences" and turn "Allow Breakpoints Everywhere" ON.

 # Module `Std`